HarveyYifanLi/Advent_code_2016_Day2_cpp/README.md

 # Advent_code_2016_Day2_cpp
-This is the source files to the solutions of the two-part challenges of Day 2.
+These are the source files to the solutions of the two-part challenges of Day 2.

 The challenges' instruction file that our programs need to take as input is:
 Instruct_Doc.txt